Bangguo8888/Income-Prediction--Find-the-Donators/README.md

 # Income Prediction -- Find the Donators
-Models are developed to predict people's income based on their features, in order to find the potential donators.
+Actually, this is a binary classification problem.
+Models are developed to classify people who earn >50K per year and those who earn <=50K per year, in order to find the potential donators.

 The data is in rawData.Rdata file, or it can be downloaded from https://archive.ics.uci.edu/ml/datasets/Adult